Do you enjoy your own company? Do you enjoy the time you spend on your own? Are you making the most of your time alone?

 Just as learning how to be a better communicator is important regarding how we interact with other people, how we deal with spending time on our own and enjoying our own company is also important.

-Enjoy your own company.
-Enjoy the precious time you spend on your own because you are worth it.
+Enjoy the precious time you spend on your own.
+Enjoy making your time meaningful and purposeful, because you are worth it.
 You always have been and you always will be.